remi-riche/DynamicsWebApi/.github/README.md

 _Examples below follow Microsoft's official documenation._

+> [!NOTE]
-**Note!** All request properties are `camelCase`, even though in Dataverse Search API v2.0 they are lowercase.
+> All request properties are `camelCase`, even though in Dataverse Search API v2.0 they are lowercase.

 ### Query